We own a vineyard, Lia’s Vineyard, in the Chehalem Mountains AVA.

 and our vineyard manager, Javier Marin, formerly vineyard manager at Shea,

 Limited quantity, limited time.
-No need for special coupon codes to take advantage of the offer - just go to the Longplay online shop.
+But no need for special coupon codes to take advantage of the offer - just follow the link(s).

-In the northwest corner of Lia's Vineyard is a spot I call the "Jory Bench."
-It was planted 25 years ago and has some old Pommard and Wadenswil cuttings that consistently produce some of the best pinot on the planet.
-(Well, yes, I might be biased.)
-I farm these blocks meticulously, spending more time on these three acres than the other 25 that I have under vine.
-The soil is a textbook example of Jory, the state soil of Oregon.
-Perfect exposure, moisture retention, vigor balance, etc., combine to produce amazing fruit.
-After harvest the fermenters with this fruit are tagged "JBR."
-Not every barrel makes the cut, and sometimes I'll add a little from another corner of the vineyard to bring a dash of complexity, but this bottle is really all about the Jory Bench.
+In the northwest corner of Lia’s Vineyard is a spot I call the “Jory Bench.”
+It has Pommard and Wadenswil vines planted from 1989-1991 that consistently produce some of the best pinot in Oregon.
+(I might be biased.)
+I farm these blocks meticulously, spending more time on these three acres than the other 26 that I have under vine.
+The soil is a textbook example of Jory soil, the state soil of Oregon.
+The perfect exposure, moisture retention, vigor balance, etc., combine to produce really good fruit.
+After harvest the fermenters from these blocks are tagged “JBR.”
+Not every barrel makes the cut, and sometimes I’ll add a little from another corner of the vineyard to bring a dash of complexity, but this bottle is really all about the Jory Bench.

-Sorry, but we cannot ship to: AL DE IN KY ME MD MA MT NJ NY OK PA RI SD TX UT.
+Sorry, but we cannot ship to: AR, CT, KY, MI, MS, MT, NJ, OK, RI, SD, UT, VT.
 Alaska and Hawaii pay a bit extra.
-We charge sales tax if our license requires that we pay taxes to your state.
+We charge sales tax if our compliance service requires that we pay taxes to your state.

 Click here for more info on these and all of our wines.

-Click here to visit our store entrance that lays out terms and conditions.
+Click here to visit our store entrance and scroll down for terms and conditions.

 Call or text me if you have a question: 503-489-8466 or email: firstname.lastname@example.org